Teeth Whitening Treatment Hospital with Advanced Dental Care

 What is Teeth Whitening?

-Teeth whitening is a cosmetic dental procedure designed to make teeth look brighter and remove stains or discoloration.
+Teeth whitening is a cosmetic dental procedure designed to brighten teeth and remove stains or discoloration, helping enhance your smile and boost confidence.
 It can be performed professionally at a dental clinic or at home using whitening kits, gels, or strips.
-Teeth whitening is a quick and effective way to enhance your smile and boost confidence.

 Types of teeth stains